MicrosoftDocs/minecraft-creator/creator/Documents/CameraCommandIntroduction.md

 ### The "time" sub-option

 This sub-option allows for customizing the timing of the fade effect.
 If not specified, this will use a 1 second fade in, a 0.5 second hold, and a 1 second fade out.
-The total combined time of a fade command cannot exceed 60 seconds, and the hold time cannot exceed 10 seconds.
+Fade in, hold, and fade out are each limited to no more than 10 seconds.
 If a longer fade (or dynamically timed fade out) is needed, multiple fade commands can be used – see the "Combining fades" section.

 ### The "color" sub-option